 Thieves must give up stealing;

-rather let them labor and work honestly with their own hands,
+rather let them labor and work honestly with their own

 so as to have something to share with the needy.